Zywave/booster/src/_areas/design-system/components/button-groups.md

 </br>
 </br>

-For detailed documentation on adding icons to Button Groups, view the [design specs](https://xd.adobe.com/view/42fe9ab5-9034-4b68-b1a5-ce3827ec5560-17ad/)
+For detailed documentation on adding icons to Button Groups, view the [design specs](https://xd.adobe.com/view/42fe9ab5-9034-4b68-b1a5-ce3827ec5560-17ad/).

 <docs-spacer size="small"></docs-spacer>

 #### Using Button Dropdowns

-Button dropdowns can be used within Button Groups.
-For more information about button dropdowns, see [Button Dropdowns](/design-system/components/button-dropdowns).
-Dropdowns can be placed anywhere in a Button Group as long as the buttons are ordered logically, either by usage or importance.
+Button Dropdowns can be used within Button Groups.
+They can be placed anywhere in a Button Group as long as the buttons are ordered logically, either by usage or importance.
+For more information, see [Button Dropdowns](/design-system/components/button-dropdowns).

 ![Button Group containing a Button Dropdown](/images/button-group_dropdown.svg)